 Students selected to participate in the Symposium will receive a 50% reduction on the conference fees and have the possibility of applying for a fee waiver.

 Students who plan to give a paper in one of the ESSE Conference’s regular seminars can still apply for participation in the Doctoral Symposium (provided they fulfil the conditions in the first paragraph), but it may not be possible to avoid timetable clashes in all cases.

 APPLYING FOR FINANCIAL SUPPORT

 Those applicants who have been selected for participation can apply between 15 February and 15 March 2024 for financial support, to a maximum of €500 per applicant.
-Eligible expenses are airfare, ground transportation, accommodation, and subsistence costs.
+Eligible expenses include travel, accommodation and subsistence according to the official ESSE guidelines.